Toyin Abraham cries out as scammer defrauds people with her, husband's identity

 - The actress made it clear that they will never go around asking people for money as she urged members of the public to disregard requests from the individual

-- Many were seen in the comment section bashing the individual while calling on the actress to ensure follow the matter through
+- Many were seen in the comment section bashing the individual while calling on the actress to ensure she follows the matter through

 Actress Toyin Abraham has cried out on social media and called on her fans, followers to disregard messages from an individual defrauding people with her and her husband’s identity.